gnailuy/gnailuy.com/_posts/2017-03-30-find-a-pattern-from-a-large-repository.markdown

 ---
 layout: post
-title: "Grep a string pattern from a large source code repository"
+title: "Excluding directories when performing a grep search"
 date: 2017-03-30 11:57:29 +0800
 categories: [ linux ]
 ---

-Ever in a situation when you want to find files containing some string pattern, from a large source code repository with tons of text files, binarys, and also hidden directories?
+When we want to look for some pattern from files in a source code repository, say a Git repository.
+We often want to ignore those hidden directories such as `.git`, `.github`, etc.

 <!-- more -->

-Try the following command:
+The following command will do:

 ``` bash
 cd the-repository-directory/